thuzard/iii/README.md

 # iii

-Code used in III's project, which is the analysis on Taipei's estate.
+Code used in III's project, which is the analysis on Taipei's estate price.